hestiacp/hestiacp/docs/docs/server-administration/email.md

 Open port 4190 in the firewall.
 [Read the firewall documentation](./firewall.md).

-## How can I enable ManageSieve for Rainloop?
+## How can I enable ManageSieve for Snappymail?

-Edit `/etc/rainloop/data/_data_/_default_/domains/default.ini` and modify the following settings:
+Edit `/etc/snappymail/data/_data_/_default_/domains/default.ini` and modify the following settings:

 ```bash
 sieve_use = On